-Continuous integration implies master is always in an imperfect state.
+Continuous integration implies the main branch is always in an imperfect state.
 There will be incomplete features.
 There may be code that would have been blocked by a code review.
 This may seem uncomfortable if you strive to maintain a clean mainline that the whole team is happy with and is “complete”.

-Imperfection in master is scary if you’re used to master representing the final state of code.
+Imperfection in the main branch is scary if you’re used to the main branch representing the final state of code.
 Once it’s there being unlikely to change any time soon.
 In such a context being protective of it is a sensible response.
 We want to avoid mistakes we might need to live with for a long time.

 “but how will we test it?”